-David Eliakim is the practice leader of our Australian mergers and acquisitions group and advises a wide range of clients, including listed and unlisted trusts, stapled entities and hybrid debt/equity vehicles.
-David has particular expertise in the property and infrastructure sectors and brings over 25 years’ experience to his practice.
+David Eliakim is the practice leader of our Australian mergers and acquisitions group.
+David has particular expertise in the infrastructure and property sectors and brings over 25 years’ experience to his practice.

 David frequently advises major real estate and investment funds in the property sector.
 He has guided repeat client, GIC, on a series of transactions including on its $2.1bn disposal of its interest in industrial properties joint venture with Dexus; and on its $3.8bn joint venture with ESR to acquire Blackstone's Milestone industrial portfolio.
-Lendlease has also drawn on David’s expertise on the restructure of its APPF series of funds; sale of 25% interest in Victoria Cross Metro Station; and the joint ventures in respect of International House Sydney and Daramu House.
-Other key property sector clients include MIRA, GPT and Oxford Properties Group.
+Lendlease has also drawn on David’s expertise on the establishment in 2022 of its build-to-rent platform and restructure of its APPF series of funds; sale of 25% interest in Victoria Cross Metro Station; and the joint ventures in respect of International House Sydney and Daramu House.
+Other key property sector clients include Macquarie Asset Management, GPT and Oxford Properties Group.

-David has acted on a number of Australia’s most significant public M&A transactions, including Brookfield’s $5.7 billion acquisition of Healthscope and CKI’s $7.4 billion acquisition of DUET Group.
+David has acted on a number of Australia’s most significant public M&A transactions, including Brookfield’s $5.7 billion acquisition of Healthscope CKI’s $7.4 billion acquisition of DUET Group and, most recently, Pendal’s defence of its $2.3 billion acquisition by Perpetual.

-David also supports clients to raise capital, including advising Abacus Property Group on its 2020 and 2022 capital raisings; and Goldman Sachs, Morgan Stanley and UBS on the 2020 $1.15bn placement and security purchase plan offer by Lendlease.
+David also supports clients to raise capital, including advising Abacus Property Group on its 2020 and 2022 capital raisings; and Goldman Sachs, Morgan Stanley and UBS on Lendlease’s most recent capital raising, a $1.15bn placement and security purchase plan offer.

 According to Chambers & Partners, David’s work is described as "high quality, prompt and pragmatic," commenting: "He always has a legal view which balances the commerciality of a matter."